diskoverdata/diskover-docs/source_files/install_ova.md

 ![Image: Centos Desktop](images/image_ov_install_desktop.png)

-- Select **Register license** in the drop-down list located at the upper right corner, and then click on **Get hardware ID and installed version** to get your hardware ID number:
+- Select **Register license** in the drop-down list located at the upper right corner, and then click on **Get hardware ID and installed version** to get your hardware ID number.
+This will trigger an automated [email to Diskover](mailto:licenses@diskoverdata.com) with your license request.

 ![Image: Diskover License Tools](images/image_ov_install_diskover_license_tools_hardware_id.png)